vmware/load-balancer-and-ingress-services-for-kubernetes/docs/crds/l4rule.md

 ### L4Rule

 L4Rule CRD can be used to modify the default properties of the L4 VS and the pools created from a service of Type LoadBalancer.
 Service of type LoadBalancer has to be annotated with the name of the CRD to attach the CRD to the service.

-**NOTE**: L4Rule CRD with Gateway API is not supported currently.
+Although cross namespace usage is allowed between L4Rule and LB service, both should use the same tenant.

 A sample L4Rule CRD looks like this: